Recently updated on April 21st, 2026 at 01:41 pm

 You: Receive Your Filed Petition and Certified Copies

-Once your probate petition is accepted by the Clerk of the Probate Court in Georgia, it will be officially filed and entered into the court’s records.
-You can then request a certified copy of the filed petition, which serves as official proof that your probate case has been opened.
+Once your probate petition is accepted by the Probate Court in Georgia, it will be officially filed and entered into the court’s records.
+You can then request certified copies of the filed petition or other court documents, which may serve as proof that your probate case has been opened.

 Notify heirs, beneficiaries, or other interested parties about the probate case